rajewsky-lab/openst/docs/experimental/sequencing_of_openst_library.md

 ## Loading and sequencing
 The optimal loading concentration depends on the sequencer used.
 For the Illumina® **NovaSeq 6000** we obtained optimal clustering at a loading concentration of **130 pM**.
 For the Illumina® **NextSeq 2000** sequencing system we recommend a loading concentration of **650 pM**.

-Moreover, Illumina [suggests a minimum of 1% PhiX](https://support.illumina.com/content/dam/illumina-support/documents/documentation/system_documentation/novaseq/novaseq-6000-denature-dilute-libraries-guide-1000000106351-03.pdf) into the pool as a quality control for cluster generation, sequencing, and alignment.
+Moreover, Illumina [suggests a minimum spike-in of 1% PhiX](https://support.illumina.com/content/dam/illumina-support/documents/documentation/system_documentation/novaseq/novaseq-6000-denature-dilute-libraries-guide-1000000106351-03.pdf) into the pool as a quality control for cluster generation, sequencing, and alignment.

 In our setup, the following read lengths were used: